wickedlydev/pay-me/backend/Readme.md

 # Paytm-Clone App Backend

 This is the backend server for the Paytm-clone App.
 It provides various API endpoints for account management, user authentication, and user interactions.
-This project is built with Node.js and Express.
+This project uses Node.js and Express.

 ## Getting Started